louiseGrandjonc/louisemeta.com/content/blog/explain-3.md

 (10 rows)
 ```

-You can see that now we don't have any `loops` bigger than 1.
-So that's nice but why ?

 To perform a hash join:

 - A hash table is created in memory with the join values and a pointer to the rows.
 - This hash is used to join